atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

 * Prints a report of combinations of genres and intensities, sorted by the number of songs with that combination I marked as being good for concentration
-* Ignores genre/intensity level combinations that have no songs I can concentrate to
+* Limits to the 7 combinations of genre and intensity I'm best able to concentrate to